-- in many cases, you must be an accredited investor to invest into a real estate loan.
+- in many cases, you must be an accredited investor to invest in a real estate loan.

-If you are leaning towards property crowdfunding, below we’ll list some of the top real estate crowdfunding providers for you to get a better idea of the resources available.
+If you are leaning toward property crowdfunding, below, we’ll list some of the top real estate crowdfunding providers to get a better idea of the available resources.

 Top property crowdfunding platforms